AlejandrLara12/AlejandrLara12/README.md

 ## I'm an Engineer, Developer, and Folklore Dancer

-- 🌱 Always learning everything something new
+- 🌱 Always learning something new
 - 🥅 2021 Goals: Contribute more to Open Source projects & Write better code
 - ⚡ Fun fact: I love to play ice hockey